 – Water quality indicators and objectives for ‘surface’ water listed.
-Refer to SEPP (Waters) for additional criteria for deeper ‘bottom’ water.
+Refer Environment Reference Standard for additional criteria for deeper ‘bottom’ water.

-– ‘% protection’ refers to the species protection levels in Table 3.4.1 of the ANZECC 2000 Guidelines.
+– ‘% protection’ refers to the species protection levels in ANZG.

-– Refer to SEPP (Waters) for further explanation of criteria.
+– Refer to Environment Reference Standard for further explanation of criteria.

 – In this Table ‘R’ means ‘riffle’.

-Controls to address hazard
+Controls to address hazard [refer to updated Mitigation Register, below superseded] [EPA Comment: EPA assumes that the third column “performance measures” in this table will remain in this risk treatment plan (despite not being shown in the Mitigation Register).
+EPA has sought and received a compare of Table 7-1 against the Mitigation Register (as there were differences).
+EPA will review that compare and provide any additional comments if necessary.]

-The controls listed in Table 7-1 will be implemented in order to minimise adverse impacts on beneficial uses of surface water from activities conducted within the mining licence area.
+The controls listed in Table 7-1 will be implemented in order to minimise adverse impacts on environmental values of surface water from activities conducted within the mining licence area.
 Controls and performance measures for hazards associated with changes in groundwater quality or groundwater hydrology are listed in Table 7-2.

+[EPA Comment: additional mitigation measures may be required to minimise the risk of harm to human health or the environment to the extent reasonably practicable.
+These additional measures may evolve overtime as the state of knowledge evolves]

 Table 7-1: Controls and associated performance measures (surface water)